MixReflect

 • Early draft — peer review communities, Discord feedback channels

-• Pre-release — structured peer review platforms, paid critique if budget allows
+• Pre-release — structured feedback platforms, paid critique if budget allows

 • Release-ready — blog submissions, playlist pitching, Spotify for Artists pitch tool